xrdocs/8000/_tutorials/2022-08-10-ios-xr7-packages-manageability-on-cisco-8000-how-to-remove-a-package.md

 {: .notice--primary}

 ## Conclusion
-This article covered how to remove a package from a Cisco 8000 running IOS XR7 architectuer.
+This article covered how to remove a package from a Cisco 8000 running IOS XR7 architecture.
 While philosophy remains identical between classic IOS-XR, IOS-XR64bit and IOS XR7 (modular Network Operating Systems, ability to add and remove packages or software patches), few operational differences exist to deactivate and remove a package.